 When planning the curriculum, we ensure that different types of play have been catered for and provided for the children in all seven areas of learning.

 These different types of play include:

-We ensure that there is a balanced relationship between learning and play within our Early Years setting.
+We ensure that there is a balanced relationship between child-initiated and adult-led/initiated activities within our Early Years setting.

 Planning for the continuous provision